A board member's guide to managing an HOA pool

 4. Appoint someone to be in charge of pool permit/operating application

-Most swimming pools are required to have an operating permit filed with local authorities each year.
+Most HOA pools are required to have an operating permit filed with local authorities each year.
 The costs for these permits tend to vary, depending on where your community is located, and there may be extra paperwork required, such as lifeguard certifications.
 Make sure your community association board appoints someone to handle the permit, because if it is not filed on time, your community could face penalties or added fees.

 5. Schedule an opening and closing compliance report

-Local health department inspectors can perform a compliance test on your pool to determine if there are any repairs needed or other issues.
+Local health department inspectors can perform a compliance test on your HOA pools to determine if there are any repairs needed or other issues.
 This way, you will know what matters will require your attention before opening the pool for the following year.
 It also is helpful to look back at past reports to find trends or other issues that might be lurking so you can plan ahead and budget for what might need to be repaired in the future.

 Have you ever been walking in a pool and scraped your foot on a rough surface?
 That’s because the pool surface is in need of repair, and if it’s allowed to go too long, it could cost the property a lot of money to fix.
 Keep up to date on the condition of the pool’s floor and walls, as well as the last time the surface was refinished.
 Staying on top of this can keep your expenses down over the long haul and could keep people from suffering cuts and scrapes while swimming in the pool.